abryant710/problems_vs_algorithms/01_sq_root_of_an_int.md

    3. If `mid * mid < n`, set `start = mid + 1`.
    4. If `mid * mid > n`, set `end = mid - 1`.

 The time complexity is O(log n) because the number of iterations is `log n` and each iteration takes constant time.
+The space complexity is O(1) because we only use a few variables and no large data structures.